surjeetrajsinghgit/ProxyTerminal/README.md

 1. Run the `Proxy_terminal.exe` file.
 2. Enter your proxy IP, Port, and your network Username/Password.
 3. Click **Launch Proxy Terminal**.
 4. A new black terminal window will open.
-You can now run `pip install`, `git clone`, or `curl` commands without any connection errors!
+You can now run `pip install`, `git clone`, or `curl` commands without any connection errors!!